slchangtw/slchangtw.github.io/content/posts/20230928_python_clean_code_naming_comment_function.md

 # Naming

-[PEP8](https://peps.python.org/pep-0008/#naming-conventions) has shown comprehensive naming conventions for Python code.
+[PEP 8](https://peps.python.org/pep-0008/#naming-conventions) has shown comprehensive naming conventions for Python code.
 Here are some key points:

 1. variable names should be lowercase, with words separated by underscores.
 But, if the variable is a global variable, it should be all uppercase and declared at the top of the file